MatthieuDartiailh/oculy/README.rst

     pip install build

-OThis should create a `build/` folder as well as a `dist/` folder (don’t forget to add these to your `.gitignore`, if they aren’t in there already.
+OThis should create a `build/` folder as well as a `dist/` folder (don't forget to add these to your `.gitignore`, if they aren't in there already.

 you can now build your package by running::